-Celiac Friendly Restaurants Apps
+Best Celiac Friendly Restaurants Apps

 Find Me Gluten Free

-I love this app, especially while traveling!
-It has search filters for dedicated gluten free facilities, dedicated gluten free fryers, and celiac-safe options.
+This app has search filters for dedicated gluten free facilities, dedicated gluten free fryers, and celiac-safe options.

 Dedicated Gluten Free